ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

    - Document required payload formats and response structures
    - Add example requests and responses

+5. **Implement Admin User Management Interface:**
+    -   **Backend:** Create a new FastAPI endpoint (e.g., `/admin/users/{user_id}/role`) that is protected and can only be accessed by authenticated users with the 'admin' role.
+This endpoint will use the Supabase Admin client to update the `raw_user_meta_data` of the target user.
+Another endpoint will be needed to list all users for the admin view.
+    -   **Frontend:** Create a new page/component at `/admin/users` that fetches and displays a list of all users.
+Provide UI controls (e.g., a dropdown) for an admin to change a user's role and trigger a call to the new backend endpoint.
+Ensure this route is protected by RBAC.

 ## Learnings & Project Insights

 - **API Path Consistency**: The importance of consistent API path structures between frontend, nginx configuration, and backend routes
 - **Docker Multi-Stage Builds**: For complex scientific Python libraries, multi-stage builds can separate compilation environments from runtime
 - **Dependency Management**: Scientific Python libraries often require careful management of system dependencies beyond what Poetry installs
 - **Nginx Configuration**: Subtle differences in location blocks (e.g., `/api` vs `/api/`) can have significant impacts on request routing

+- Patients are expected to be autonomous in using the GHOSTLY+ system.
+- Therapists will assist with initial setup and training but not with every session.

+### Next Steps & Key Decisions (as of 2024-06-25)

+This section summarizes the most recent decisions that will guide the next development cycle.

+**1. Authentication & User Management:**

+-   **Patient Login (Trial):** Implement a simple login for patients using their `PID` and a generic password (e.g., `ghostly2025`).
+-   **Patient Login (Post-Trial):** Plan for a standard `email + password` authentication system.
+-   **Therapist Patient Management:** Therapists must be able to manage their patients, including updating passwords if necessary.
+-   **Therapist/Researcher Accounts:** Support both admin-led creation of accounts and a self-registration flow.
+-   **Patient Onboarding:** Therapists are responsible for adding their own patients into the system.

+**2. Data Handling & Display:**

+-   **Pseudonymization:** This will be handled by an external system.
+The dashboard needs a feature for an admin to import the mapping table (e.g., CSV).
+-   **Therapist View:** Therapists **will see identifiable patient data** (e.g., full names) in the dashboard to ensure practical usability during the trial.
+-   **Patient Profile:** The "Clinical Assessments" feature will be **removed**.
+Data entry for this will be handled exclusively in REDCap.
+-   **Dashboard Scope:** The dashboard must display data for **only the intervention group**.
+It will not handle patients from the control group.

+**3. Session & Scheduling:**

+-   **Session Autonomy:** Sessions are **fully patient-led**.
+Therapists do not pre-schedule them.
+-   **Calendar View:** The calendar on the dashboard will function as a **historical log of recent sessions (e.g., last 7 days)**, not a tool for future scheduling.
+-   **In-App Guidance:** The game must include a guide to help patients with login, MVC calibration, and BFR cuff application.

+**4. Metrics & Compliance:**

+-   **Adherence/Compliance Algorithm:** The definition for a "good contraction" needs to be finalized.
+This will involve capturing more detailed data during gameplay (e.g., contraction duration, time to reach target MVC, RPE).
+The current game score is insufficient.
+-   **Therapist Intervention Protocol:** This is TBD.
+For now, metrics are for monitoring purposes.

+**5. Technical & Infrastructure:**

+-   **BFR Data Fallback:** Implement a feature for therapists to **manually enter BFR parameters** in case the direct sensor integration is not possible.
+-   **Backup Strategy:**
+    -   Primary: Daily `pg_dump` on the primary VM.
+    -   Secondary: Plan for a redundant backup solution (e.g., on a separate cloud provider like Supabase/DigitalOcean).
+-   **Dashboard Licensing:** This is a future decision point (MIT, Apache 2.0, or GPLv3 are considerations).

+**4. Core Design Philosophy: Product-First, Trial-Compatible**

+-   The `Dashboard + Game` is a single product.
+-   Features should be designed for long-term, real-world clinical use first.
+-   The system must then be adaptable to work within the specific constraints of the trial (e.g., pseudonymization, simplified login).
+This might mean having a "Trial Mode" vs. a "Normal Mode" for certain features.

+**5. Session & Scheduling:**

+-   **Therapist Intervention Protocol:** This is TBD.
+For now, metrics are for monitoring purposes.

+**6. Technical & Infrastructure:**

+-   **BFR Data Fallback:** Implement a feature for therapists to **manually enter BFR parameters** in case the direct sensor integration is not possible.
+-   **Backup Strategy:**
+    -   Primary: Daily `pg_dump` on the primary VM.
+    -   Secondary: Plan for a redundant backup solution (e.g., on a separate cloud provider like Supabase/DigitalOcean).
+-   **Dashboard Licensing:** This is a future decision point (MIT, Apache 2.0, or GPLv3 are considerations).

+### Open Questions & Action Items:

+-   **[HIGH]** Define the precise algorithm for calculating "compliance" and what constitutes a "good contraction."
+(Meeting with Margreet pending).
+-   **[MEDIUM]** Design the UI/UX for the admin feature to import the pseudonymization mapping file.
+-   **[MEDIUM]** Design the UI/UX for the therapist's patient management interface.
+-   **[LOW]** Finalize the choice of license for the dashboard software.
+-   **[LOW]** Refine the technical plan for secondary backups.